 What happens after I graduate?

-Furthermore, students are able to obtain a PGCE and go into teaching, or retrain for Law, or study a postgraduate qualification.
+Furthermore, students can obtain a PGCE and go into teaching, or retrain for Law, or study a postgraduate qualification.

 Will it help me get a job?